Samson-Michael/Energy-Consumption-Forecasting/README.md

 ## Introduction

 Welcome to the Energy Data Analysis Project!
-This project aims to analyze various energy datasets to extract meaningful insights and trends.
-The analysis includes data preprocessing, visualization, generating reports on energy consumption patterns, and forecasting energy consumption of the city of Valencia in Spain.
+The project was developed to provide policy recommendation for renewable energy sources usage and infrastructure implementation by analysing the consumption patterns of existing sources in Valencia, Spain.
+This was achieved by forecasting the consumption of renewable resources through analysis of various energy datasets.
+Visualisation, trends and meaningful insights are provided.

 ## Features